jorinvo/googlesheets-sql-sync/README.md

 ## Roadmap

-- move -main to cli instead of core
-- move system to core
-- separate auth-only and no-server into their own functions instead of if statements in current worker
 - Move options validation to core
 - not happy with exposing mount, build system yourself
   - pass throttler explicitly